-B. Factors (iii) and (iv): Effects of Designation on Use of Federal Land and the Use and Enjoyment of non-Federal Lands Within and Beyond the Monument Boundaries
+B. Factors (iii) & (iv): Effects of Designation on Use of Federal Land and the Use and Enjoyment of non-Federal Lands Within and Beyond the Monument Boundaries.

-Per the EO, you asked for comment on "the effects of a designation on the available uses of designated Federal lands, including consideration of the multiple-use policy of section 102(a)(7), of [FLPMA] (43 U.S.C.
-1701(a)(7)), as well as the effects on the available uses of Federal lands beyond the monument boundaries."
+Per the EO, you asked for comment on "the effects of a designation on the available uses of designated Federal lands, including consideration of the multiple-use policy of section 102(a)(7), of FLPMA, as well as the effects on the available uses of Federal lands beyond the monument boundaries."
 Similarly, you requested comments regarding whether the monument impacts use and enjoyment of non-federal lands or lands beyond the monument's boundaries.
-No recommendations to change the monument are warranted based on these factors.
+No recommendations to change the monument are warranted based on these factors either.